 *.PcbLib) documents.
 In addition, an integrated Library (

 *.IntLib) is compiled based on these source libraries.

 *.log) is generated for each imported file, which shows the results of analysis on the original EAGLE file, as well as any errors and warnings (if enabled for inclusion).

-After importing your EAGLE design files, it is fairly common to check and possibly tweak a few things.
+After importing your EAGLE design files, it is fairly common to check and possibly change a few things.
 The following is an example of a post-import procedure that may be undertaken.
 This is by no means an exhaustive, or indeed mandatory requirement, but more of a thought-provoking aid for possible items to consider post-import: